sausheong/mindb/README.md

 ##  Testing

-Mindb has comprehensive test coverage (73.2%) with 125 tests:
+Mindb has comprehensive test coverage (61.6%) with extensive tests:

 ```bash
 # Run all tests